Table of Contents

 No matter how well-trained and diligent employees are, human error remains a factor.
 Automating operations can reduce this problem dramatically while freeing up staff to perform duties they are best qualified to handle.
 Automated systems will ensure higher quality control by adding precision to all processes, which in the end will make it easier to satisfy both customers and regulators alike.

-Investing in automation allows for significant improvements in efficiency.
-Automation saves time, money, and energy, creating an enormous number of advantages.
+Investing in automation allows for significant efficiency improvements.
+Automation in the cannabis industry saves time, money, and energy, creating an enormous number of advantages.

 Smartly chosen and expertly installed automated systems can save storage space, cut operating hours, reduce inputs, keep labor costs controlled, and help meet energy efficiency demands states may eventually place on cannabis cultivators.
 The government could add new layers of requirements related to environmental impact, worker safety, seed-to-sale tracking, and transparency of business practices, and automated systems are a valuable tool for compliance.